Silica Dust Health Hazards and Protection

 ABOUT STONE SURFACES

-Stone products such as Caesarstone are not hazardous when transported, shipped or used by the end consumer.
+Stone products such as Caesarstone surfaces are not hazardous when transported, shipped or used by the end consumer.
 They are completely safe for domestic and commercial use.
-However, fabrication processes create RCS, which is hazardous to the health of fabrication workers and of any others who are continuously exposed to it, when safety guidelines are not followed.
-Therefore, fabrication of stone slabs, and of engineered stone slabs, which contain up to ~90% crystalline silica, must be performed under carefully controlled safety conditions.
+However, fabrication processes create RCS dust, which is hazardous to the health of fabrication workers and of any others who are continuously exposed to it, when safety guidelines are not followed.
+Therefore, fabrication of all Caesarstone surfaces must be performed under carefully controlled safety conditions.
 Fabrication processes may include cutting, grinding, chipping, sanding, drilling, polishing, installing, dismantling and others.

 WHAT IS CRYSTALLINE SILICA?